 1. Set and accomplish goals

-By setting goals such as swimming or running certain distances, campers are encouraged to meet or exceed their goals, which in return helps boosts their self-confidence and self esteem.
-Doing this gives your daughter a “can do” attitude, and encourages her to be an achiever.
+By setting goals such as swimming or running certain distances, campers are encouraged to meet or exceed their goals.
+This helps boosts their self-confidence and self esteem.
+Doing this gives your daughter a “can do” attitude and encourages her to be an achiever.

 The routine of being around the same group every day can help shy campers make friends and become more outgoing.
 When surrounded by a new group of friends, campers will often step out of their comfort zone, and try new activities they normally wouldn’t participate in.
-Often times, campers return year after year to be reunited with their friends again, and keep in touch once camp concludes for the summer.
+Often times, campers return year after year to be reunited with their friends again and keep in touch once camp concludes for the summer.